Humboldt County Superior Court

-The Superior Court of California, County of Humboldt, also known as the Humboldt County Superior Court or Humboldt Superior Court, is the California superior court with jurisdiction over Humboldt County.
+The Superior Court of California, County of Humboldt, informally the Humboldt County Superior Court, is the California superior court with jurisdiction over Humboldt County.

 History

 Humboldt County was formed in 1853 from parts of Trinity County.
 The city of Eureka is the county seat.

 The first purpose-built county courthouse was completed in Eureka in 1889 at the corner of 3rd Street and G Street, and survived a fire in 1924.

 The design was credited to architect J.M.
 Curtis.
 It was condemned and demolished in 1956.
 The current courthouse was built in 1956 along with a new jail on the block encompassed by 4th, 5th, I and J Streets.
 In 1994 and 1995, a new jail was built as an addition on courthouse covering J Street.
 In 1995, the Humboldt County District Attorney's Office moved into the remodeled old jail.